felipe-videira/ebay-alert/README.md

 # Ebay Alert
 A web app to manage alerts for products prices on Ebay.com.
 Using Node.js, React, MongoDB and Docker.
+Created only for learning purposes.

 ## Requirements
  - docker ^19.03.1